13 English Sparkling Wine Brands To Rival Champagne

 Their Vintage Sussex Sparkling wines are a reflection of their terroir, and they carefully select and hand-harvest grapes, pressing them as whole bunches and allowing them to mature patiently.
 With a low dosage, the wines highlight the natural essence of the grapes for a truly top notch taste.

-Bottle To Buy: Rathfinny 2018 Classic Cuvée
+Bottle To Buy: Rathfinny 2019 Classic Cuvée

-Visit The Vineyard: Visit for wine tasting experiences, tours of the vineyard, fine dining at the restaurant, and stay on the estate overnight at their cosy bed and breakfast.
+Visit The Vineyard: Visit for wine-tasting experiences, tours of the vineyard, fine dining at the restaurant, and stay on the estate overnight at their cosy bed and breakfast.

 Ridgeview

 For over 25 years, Ridgeview Wine Estate has been producing world-class English sparkling wine in Sussex, with a strong focus on quality and sustainability.
-A family affair, their journey began with a pioneering vision to put English winemaking on the global stage, and today, led by the second generation of the family, continue to lead in the English wine revolution.
+A family affair, their journey began with a pioneering vision to put English winemaking on the global stage, and today, led by the second generation of the family, continues to lead in the English wine revolution.

 From grape to glass, they prioritise exceptional quality, using perfectly balanced grapes and combining traditional methods with contemporary expertise.
 Their wines are crafted with delicacy, showcasing purity, elegance, and complexity.
 With a commitment to sustainability and being a force for good, they’re a certified B Corp and strive to make a positive impact on the planet, their customers, and community.